angular/angular/guides/theming.md

 multiple times, even though the configuration did not change.
 Instead, use fine-grained mixins such as `angular-material-color` that only result in styles being generated for the [color system][2].

+Read more about duplicated theme styles in the [dedicated guide](./duplicate-theming-styles.md).

 ##### Multiple themes and overlay-based components
 Since certain components (e.g. menu, select, dialog, etc.) are inside of a global overlay container, an additional step is required for those components to be affected by the theme's css class selector